castorini/anserini/docs/regressions-msmarco-doc-segmented-docTTTTTquery.md

 + **Indexing Condition:** each MS MARCO document is first segmented into passages, each passage is treated as a unit of indexing
 + **Expansion Condition:** doc2query-T5

-In the passage indexing condition, we select the score of the highest-scoring passage from a document as the score for that document to produce a document ranking; this is known as the MaxP technique.
 All four conditions are described in detail [here](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini), in the context of doc2query-T5.
+In the passage (i.e., segment) indexing condition, we select the score of the highest-scoring passage from a document as the score for that document to produce a document ranking; this is known as the MaxP technique.

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-doc-segmented-docTTTTTquery.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-doc-segmented-docTTTTTquery.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.

-**NOTE**: This is the `msmarco-doc-docTTTTTquery-per-passage` variant (there's also `msmarco-doc-docTTTTTquery-per-passage-v3`), see [this page](experiments-msmarco-doc-doc2query-details.md) for detailed notes about differences between these variants.
+Note that in November 2021 we discovered issues in our regression tests, documented [here](experiments-msmarco-doc-doc2query-details.md).
+As a result, we have had to rebuild all our regressions from the raw corpus.
+These new versions yield end-to-end scores that are slightly different, so if numbers reported in a paper do not exactly match the numbers here, this may be the reason.

 ## Indexing